bwmcclai/Poseidon_UI/README.md

 #### Updating Code
 If you have already run the initial setup and are just looking to get the latest code, follow the instructions below.
 Eventually, updates will be done from the UI, but it is manual for now.

 `cd Poseidon_UI`
 `git pull`

 ###### Execute Update Script
 From within the Poseidon_UI directory...
 `bash update.sh`

-Node-Red will now restart and your UI and flows will be updated.
+Node-Red will now restart and your UI and flows will be updated!

 #####More Screenshots